Harvard Westlake Debates

 Please also include: damiendebate47@gmail.com

 I debated policy debate for 3 years in high school 2008-2011 and have judged for 10+ years now.
-I always disclose.
-If I forget to, please remind me (I think this is where you learn the most).

 I REALLY like to see impact calculus - "Even if..." statements are excellent!
-Remember:magitude⚠️, timeframe⏳️, probability ⚖️.
+Remember: magitude⚠️, timeframe⏳️, probability ⚖️.
 I only ever give high speaker points to those that remember to do this.
 This should also help you remember to extend your impacts, and compare them with your opponent's as reasons for a judge to prefer your side.

 - However, I don't like when both sides keep extending arguments/cards that say opposite things without also giving reasons to prefer one over the other.
 Tell me how the arguments interact, how they're talking about something different, etc.